kragen/derctuo/markdown/retro-teletext.md

 Suppose you could use a long-persistence phosphor like the ones conventionally used on analog oscilloscopes, and commonly used on computer terminals at the time (which is why the screens were green.)
 (This would also make light pens impossible.)
-Then you wouldn't have to repaint the screen thirty times a second; you could repaint it, say, every two seconds, even without exotic and finicky direct-view bistable storage tubes (DVBSTs) like the Tek 4014 used.
+Then you wouldn’t have to repaint the screen thirty times a second; you could repaint it, say, every two seconds, even without exotic and finicky direct-view bistable storage tubes (DVBSTs) like the Tek 4014 used.

-If you try to apply this in a simple way, by sharing the character generator circuitry and ROM between more screens, it doesn't really help, because the main cost of the system described above is really the RAM.
-But we can use it instead to reduce the amount of RAM needed and increase the system's flexibility, because we don't need special video RAM to feed the character generator at reliably high speeds; we can generate scan lines, vector paths, or at least text lines on the fly from application data.
+If you try to apply this in a simple way, by sharing the character generator circuitry and ROM between more screens, it doesn’t really help, because the main cost of the system described above is really the RAM.
+But we can use it instead to reduce the amount of RAM needed and increase the system’s flexibility, because we don’t need special video RAM to feed the character generator at reliably high speeds; we can generate scan lines, vector paths, or at least text lines on the fly from application data.
 If the computer system runs at 200,000